 Optical Module

-The sending interface injects an electrical signal of a certain bit rate, and after processing by the internal driver chip, the driving semiconductor laser (LD) or light-emitting diode (LED) emits a modulation optical signal of the corresponding rate.
-After transmission through the optical fiber, the receiving interface converts the optical signal into an electrical signal by the optical detection diode, and outputs the electrical signal of the corresponding bit rate after passing through the preamplifier.
+The sending interface injects an electrical signal of a certain bit rate, and after processing by the internal driver chip, the driving semiconductor laser (LD) or light-emitting diode (LED) emits a modulated optical signal of the corresponding rate.
+After transmission through the optical fiber, the receiving interface converts the optical signal into an electrical signal by the optical detection diode and outputs the electrical signal of the corresponding bit rate after passing through the preamplifier.

-v Appearance of an optical module
+Appearance of an optical module

 There are various types of optical modules and different appearance structures.
 However, the basic structure of optical modules consists of the following parts, as shown in the figure for the appearance of optical modules (SFP package as an example).